idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step06_input_params.md

 ../babbler-opt -i pressure_diffusion.i
 ```

-!alert! tip title=Try to input a zero-valued viscosity.<!-- this will be a good demo for RunException on a "create a unit test" step, which will probably be step 8, after materials-->
+!alert! tip title=Try to input a zero-valued viscosity.<!-- this will be a good demo for RunException on the next step about unit tests-->
 It is worth testing the ability of the `addRangeCheckedParam()` method to enforce the specified condition: `"viscosity != 0"`.
 To do this, add `viscosity = 0` to the `[diffusion]` sub-block in `pressure_diffusion.i` and run it.
 The application should terminate and print the following error message to the terminal:

 ```